josdejong/workerpool/README.md

 ## Roadmap

-- Implement a property `minWorkers`, to ensure a minimum number of workers always up and running.
 - Implement functions for parallel processing: `map`, `reduce`, `forEach`, `filter`, `some`, `every`, ...
 - Implement graceful degradation on old browsers not supporting webworkers: